Gun control is a kids' health issue, pediatricians say

 “You need to think about how kids are different from adults.
 Kids are inherently curious and impulsive,” he said.

-Hoffman said he does not necessarily support keeping guns out of the home.
+Hoffman said he does not necessarily support asking people to give up guns.
 “With rights come responsibilities,” he said.
 “When I think back to the toddler who died — if that gun had been stored in a locked gun safe, that child would have been safe.”